 All schedule changes must be coordinated through and approved in writing by the Advising Department.
-No schedule changes will be considered until after the first week of classes unless a mistake has been made regarding core classes.
-Allschedule changes must be submitted in writing and must occur during the second week of school ONLY!
+No schedule changes will be considered after the first week of classes.
+Allschedule changes must be submitted in writing and must occur during the first week of school ONLY!

 Requests for specific teachers, sections, or to be with friends will not be considered.
-Teachers and/or administrators mayinitiate a student schedule change to improve student placement.
+Teachers and/or administrators may initiate a student schedule change to improve student placement.
 Withdrawal from a course, two weeks after the start of each semester is done only when there are extenuating circumstances and must be approved in writing by the teacher, parent and administrator.

 Withdrawal after six weeks will result in an "F".
-The goal is to have a final class roster by the end of the second week of the semester.
+The goal is to have a final class roster by the end of the first week of the semester.